python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/off-topic-etiquette.md

 ## Three things you shouldn't do
 1. Don't interrupt active conversations
-    * There's three off-topic channels which can support three simultaneous conversations.
+    * There are three off-topic channels that can support three simultaneous conversations.
     If one is active and you have something you'd like to discuss, try a different channel.
 2. Don't post memes unless they're relevant to a conversation
     * There are better places to share memes; if you have a meme you think is worth sharing, try to find a relevant subreddit, like [/r/ProgrammerHumor](https://www.reddit.com/r/ProgrammerHumor/).